-A NCP1028 internal arrangement clamps the voltage applied on the V{CC} pin.
-It uses an active shunt circuitry as shown on Figure 33.
-Care must be taken to avoid injecting too much current when the clamp is activated.
-The insertion of a resistor (R{limit}) between the auxiliary dc level and the V{CC} pin is thus mandatory not to damage the internal 8.7 V zener diode during an overshoot for instance (absolute maximum current is 15 mA.
-Please note that there cannot be bad interaction between the clamping voltage of the internal zener and VCC{ON} since this clamping voltage is actually built on top of VCC{ON} with a fixed amount of offset (200 mV typical).
-R{limit} should be carefully selected to avoid disturbing the V{CC} in low / light load conditions.
-The below lines detail how to evaluate the R{limit} value.
+The particular NCP1027 arrangement offers a simple way to prevent output voltage runaway when the optocoupler fails.
+As Figure 34 shows, an active Zener diode monitors and protects the V{CC} pin.
+Below its equivalent breakdown voltage, that is to say 8.7 V typical, no current flows in it.
+If the auxiliary V{CC} pushes too much current inside the Zener, then the controller considers an OVP situation and stops the pulses.
+Figure 34 shows that the insertion of a resistor (R{limit}) between the auxiliary DC level and the V{CC} pin is mandatory a) not to damage the internal 8.7 V Zener diode during an overshoot for instance (absolute maximum current is 15 mA) b) to implement the fail-safe optocoupler protection (OVP) as offered by the active clamp.
+Please note that there cannot be bad interaction between the clamping voltage of the internal Zener and VCC{ON} since this clamping voltage is actually built on top of VCCON with a fixed amount of offset (200 mV typical).
+R{limit} should be carefully selected to avoid triggering the OVP as we discussed, but also to avoid disturbing the V{CC} in low/light load conditions.
+The following details how to evaluate the R{limit} value.

 Self-supplying controllers in extremely low standby applications often puzzles the designer.
-Actually, if a SMPS operated at nominal load can deliver an auxiliary voltage of an arbitrary 16 V (V{nom}), this voltage can drop below 10 V (V{stby}) when entering standby.
-This is because the recurrence of the switching pulses expands so much that the low frequency re-fueling rate of the V{CC} capacitor is not enough to keep a proper auxiliary voltage.
-Figure 34 portrays a typical scope shot of a SMPS entering deep standby (output un-loaded).
-Thus, care must be taken when calculating R{limit} not to drop too much voltage over it when entering standby.
+Actually, if an SMPS operated at nominal load can deliver an auxiliary voltage of an arbitrary 16 V (V{nom}), this voltage can drop below 10 V (V{stby}) when entering standby.
+This is because the recurrence of the switching pulses expands so much, that the low frequency refueling rate of the V{CC} capacitor is not enough to keep a proper auxiliary voltage.
+Figure 35 portrays a typical scope shot of an SMPS entering deep standby (output unloaded).
+Thus, care must be taken when calculating R{limit} 1) to not trigger the V{CC} overcurrent latch (by injecting 6.0 mA into the active clamp - always use the minimum value for worse case design) in normal operation but 2) not to drop too much voltage over R{limit} when entering standby.
 Otherwise, the converter will enter burst mode as it will sense an UVLO condition.
 Based on these recommendations, we are able to bound R{limit} between two equations:

-$$\frac{V{nom}-V{clamp}}{I{CCmax}} \le R{limit} \le \frac{V{stby}-V{CCON}}{I{CC1}} \qquad (eq.
+$$\frac{V{nom} - V{clamp}}{I{trip}} \le R{limit} \le \frac{V{stby} - V{ccon}}{I{ccon}} \quad (eq.
 3)$$